 We will use technology to develop and play with mathematical models, elucidating patterns that we can observe and compare with physical phenomena and enjoy for their beauty.
 Integrated reasoning in math and physics will be supplemented with topics from educational psychology, including the nature of scientific knowledge, metacognition, novice/expert differences, and the mind-brain connection.

 Our learning goals will include development of analytical and critical thinking, quantitative reasoning, reading, and writing skills.
 Students will develop and demonstrate their learning through active in-class participation, homework assignments, seminar discussions, papers, labs, and exams.
 Laboratory activities will solidify students' understanding of the program concepts, as well as develop data collection skills and mathematical modeling abilities.

 In addition to credit in lab and learning psychology, students successfully completing this program will have covered the equivalent of one quarter of physics with laboratory (algebra-based) and will receive five credits of precalculus.
 Students will have established a foundation for further studies in introductory science programs such as Computer Science Foundations, Integrated Natural Science, and/or Matter and Motion.

-biology, mathematics, physics, health sciences, education, and other natural sciences.
+This offering will prepare you for careers and advanced study in: biology, mathematics, physics, health sciences, education, and other natural sciences.

 First class meeting: Monday, January 8 at 9am (tbd).